simonhm/Broken-Link-Report---Backend/README.md

-# IPEDS E Resources Report
+# Broken Link Report - Backend

 ## Introduction
 This program captures data reported from patron in CSV files and emailed to librarians, who can then perform additional research to see if the article or journal is available and to investigate the cause of the broken link.